-There is nothing worse than getting home from work or shopping and walking in the front door to the smell of old cat pee.
+There is nothing worse than getting home from work or shopping and walking in the front door to the smell of old cat pee in your carpet.
 It sticks in the back of your throat and is embarrassing if you are entertaining friends.
 Cat urine is a real problem because it contains a high content of salt, uric acid, and other residual components which makes the urine odor last for many years in carpet, underlay and flooring substrates.

 Apply generously to the cat urine a premixed oxidising fluid and leave for 5 minutes ensuring the product penetrates deep and comes in contact with all the residues.
 The chemicals will react with the urine to break down the salt, uric acid, urea and bacteria and remove the odor.
 To finish extract the area with a carpet cleaning wand or use towels to soak up the residues and leave to dry.

-Step 1 : Identify where the urine is.
+Step 1 : Identify where the cat urine is.
 (Very Important)

 If you do not know where the cat pee odor is coming from, then here are some tips to help find the source of the contamination.
 Not knowing where the contamination is leads to applying a urine neutralizer in the wrong areas and wasting product.
 It also leads to potentially missing the spots that are affected and in doing so the smell will remain.